sindresorhus/type-fest/readme.md

 - [`UnwrapTagged`](source/tagged.d.ts) - Get the untagged portion of a tagged type created with `Tagged`.
 - [`InvariantOf`](source/invariant-of.d.ts) - Create an [invariant type](https://basarat.gitbook.io/typescript/type-system/type-compatibility#footnote-invariance), which is a type that does not accept supertypes and subtypes.
 - [`SetOptional`](source/set-optional.d.ts) - Create a type that makes the given keys optional, while keeping the remaining keys as is.
+- [`SetOptionalDeep`](source/set-optional-deep.d.ts) - Create a type that makes the given keys optional, with support for deeply nested key paths, while keeping the remaining keys as is.
 - [`SetReadonly`](source/set-readonly.d.ts) - Create a type that makes the given keys readonly, while keeping the remaining keys as is.
 - [`SetRequired`](source/set-required.d.ts) - Create a type that makes the given keys required, while keeping the remaining keys as is.
 - [`SetRequiredDeep`](source/set-required-deep.d.ts) - Create a type that makes the given keys required, with support for deeply nested key paths, while keeping the remaining keys as is.